 From the birth of heavier-than-air flight in 1903 until Arnold’s death in 1950, his career closely paralleled the history of American military aviation.
 General Arnold’s military service certainly featured its share of ups and downs, but his legacy in the annals of aviation history is undeniable.
 Few are aware, though, that among his important contributions were six books that helped spark dreams of flight in countless young Americans.

-This feature originally appeared in the July 2028 issue of Aviation History.
+This article originally appeared in the July 2018 issue of Aviation History.
 Subscribe here!